computersarecool/willynolan.com/_posts/projects/2017-04-02-blade-runner.md

 to help me with the concept and this project was the result.'

   -
-    - p: "To me the futuristic interfaces present in both Blade Runner films are an integral part of their overall style and it seemed necessary to reference them (in proper cyberpunk style) at the party."
+    - p: 'To me the futuristic interfaces present in both Blade Runner films are an integral part of their overall style and it seemed necessary to reference them (in proper cyberpunk style) at the party.'

-    - p: "The custom interface controlled music and vocal samples from both Blade Runner films as well as haze machines, venue lighting and four different three watt RGB lasers."
+    - p: 'The custom interface controlled music and vocal samples from both Blade Runner films as well as haze machines, venue lighting and four different three-watt RGB lasers.'

-    - p: "The featured video is worth watching in its entirety - this project appears at 1:35."
+    - p: 'The featured video is worth watching in its entirety - this project appears at 1:35.'

     - figure:
         type: ul